 Do I have to send a letter of intent even if my child has never attended school?

-Because PPM131 is a policy rather than the law, many parents whose children have never attended school do not notify the school board.
+No. Because PPM131 is a policy rather than the law, many parents whose children have never attended school do not notify the school board.
 However, if you are contacted by the school or school board authorities asking why your child is not attending school, it makes sense for you to reply in writing or fill out the basic notification form they may wish you to fill out for their official records.
 While a request for any detailed information (about curriculum, schedules, assessment techniques, etc.) would amount to an investigation, a request for a written statement confirming your intention to homeschool would be a perfectly reasonable request.
 Refusing to comply with it would create an adversarial dynamic unnecessarily and could escalate it to an investigation.
 See our PPM131 FAQ.

 Do I need to be a certified teacher to homeschool my children?

 No, there is no requirement in the Ontario Education Act for a parent to be a certified teacher in order to homeschool their children.
 Although many teachers have chosen home schooling for their children, parents from a wide variety of professional and educational backgrounds successfully educate their children at home.
 Research has shown that homeschooling parents who are not professional teachers do just as well, if not better, than homeschooling parents who are certified teachers.
 [Private schools are also not required to have teachers who are certified.]

 Do I need to keep records of our homeschooling?